nalgeon/sqlean/docs/ipaddr.md

-# ipaddr: IP address manipulation
+# ipaddr: IP address manipulation in SQLite

 Functions to manipulate IPs and subnets.